What We Do

 Passionate citizenry is what motivates our amazing families to come together and combine their collective talents to build a wonderful, warm and inventive CDS community.

-It’s as simple as this: “If you can find a job you love, you’ll never work a day in your life.”* This is the kind of happiness we all wish for our children.
-If this resonates with you, then perhaps it’s why you should be here too.
+There's an old saying: “If you can find a job you love, you’ll never work a day in your life.”
+This is the kind of happiness we all wish for our children.